killop/anything_about_game/README.md

 - [ZeroAllocJobScheduler](https://github.com/genaray/ZeroAllocJobScheduler) A high-performance alloc free c# Jobscheduler.
 - [durabletask](https://github.com/Azure/durabletask) Durable Task Framework allows users to write long running persistent workflows in C# using the async/await capabilities.
 - [AsyncWorkerCollection](https://github.com/dotnet-campus/AsyncWorkerCollection) A collection of tools that support asynchronous methods and support high-performance multithreading.
+- [Skyward.Threading](https://github.com/SkywardApps/Skyward.Threading) This is a system for running items in background queues.
+All tasks run locally in-process, so this is not a replacement for eg Redis or RabbitMQ or Kafka, but is a simpler implementation of deferring worker items.
 #### Node-Editor
 - [Bolt.Addons.Community](https://github.com/RealityStop/Bolt.Addons.Community)
 - [UAlive](https://github.com/LifeandStyleMedia/UAlive)